BDStanley/markdown-cv/index.md

 `2016`
 **Stanley, B.** (2016).
 Robert Rohrschneider and Stephen Whitefield, The Strain of Representation: How Parties Represent Diverse Voters in Western and Eastern Europe, reviewed by Ben Stanley. *Party Politics*, 22(1), 137-138. [doi: 10.1177/1354068815615270](https://doi.org/10.1177/1354068815615270)

-### Works in progress
-**Stanley, B.**, "Poland", in *Europe Today: A Twenty–First Century Introduction*, 6th edition, edited by Ronald Tiersky and Erik Jones, Rowman & Littlefield Ltd. **First draft of book chapter submitted**.

-**Stanley, B.**, "Inconsequential Radicalism: Explaining the Non-Impact of Poland’s Eurosceptic Turn on Public Attitudes to the EU.”
-Paper in progress.

-**Stanley, B.** & Szczerbiak, A., “The Decline of the Left in Poland.”
-Paper in progress.

-Havlik, V. & **Stanley, B.**, “Not So Different After All?
-European Populism in Comparative Perspective.”
-Paper in progress.

 ## Grants